1-Sartaj-1/SQL-Youtube-Analytics-Project/README.md

 # Welcome to my Youtube Data Analytics Project!!!

-Here, we'll use MySQL to look at data from the top-1000-trending-youtube-videos.csv file and see what we can find out.
+We'll use MySQL to look at data from the top-1000-trending-youtube-videos.csv file (which you can find above!) and see what we can find out.
 We'll go through setup, cleaning, and analysis, using SQL features like:

 Setup: **CREATE TABLE, PRIMARY KEY, AUTO_INCREMENT, INT, TEXT, VARCHAR, BIGINT**.